 Community Hospice of Texas and Providence Hospice are community-based, mission-driven providers of hospice care.
-For 20 years, we have dedicated ourselves to providing expert medical care and support to families in Cleburne, Dallas, Fort Worth, Mexia, Waco, Whitney and surrounding communities.
+For over 20 years, we have dedicated ourselves to providing expert medical care and support to families in Cleburne, Dallas, Fort Worth, Mexia, Waco, Whitney and surrounding communities.
 Because your life matters, we’re here to provide all the support you need.

 Realizing the need for additional inpatient capability, the second inpatient Hospice House, Community Hospice of Texas House in Fort Worth, was opened in March 2013, located in the James L. West Alzheimer’s Center in downtown Fort Worth.
 Our third inpatient Hospice House, Providence Hospice Place, was opened in 2015 and is located in St. Catherine’s Center in Waco.
 Due to excellent care, sustained growth, valued community partnerships and committed leadership, Community Hospice of Texas and Providence Hospice now serve 25 counties in North Central Texas with offices in Dallas, Fort Worth, Cleburne, Waco, Mexia and Whitney.
 While the organization serves approximately 8,300 unduplicated patients annually, our mission remains the same: to provide compassionate end-of-life care and services.